noahdunnagan/choir/README.md

 > Preface

-This project is months old and just my "lets do something to learn a random thing! project.
+This project is months old and just my "lets do something to learn a random thing!" project.
 I 100% didn't employ best pracitces in certain places but I'm alright with that.

 In timeline of "how I want projects to look" this is in phase 1.
 "Okay it works and does what I want.
 Next is to make it look pretty then finally optimize."